yvt/veisku/README.md

  - Run a command in the document root (`v run`).
  - Open the specified document (`v open`).
 Accepts the common search query syntax but fails if more than one document matches.
  - Edit the specified document (`v edit`).
 Accepts the common search query syntax but fails if more than one document matches.
+ - Display the path of the specified document (`v which`).
+Accepts the common search query syntax but fails if more than one document matches.